ysndr/MSc-Thesis/chapter/evaluation.md

 The second category asked participants to explicitly reflect on their expectations:

 > ◯ The feature did not work at all\
-> ◯ The feature behaved unexpectedly\
+> ◯ Little of my expectation was met\
+> ◯ Some expectations were mete, enough to keep using NLS for this feature\
-> ◯ The feature did not work in all cases\
+> ◯ Most to all expectations were met
-> ◯ The feature worked without an issue
+> ◯ NLS surpassed the expectations
 > ◯ Other

 In the final part participants could elaborate on their answers.